Bedrock-OSS/bedrock-wiki/docs/blocks/block-colocation.md

 ---
-title: Compound Blocks
+title: Block Co-Location
-description: Compound blocks are made up of two blocks that are placed at the same position.
+description: Learn about the ways that two blocks can be placed at the same position.
 This is the system that allows for waterlogging and snowlogging.
 category: Documentation
 tags:
     - intermediate